Tiny-Earth/DemoSite/site/src/inclusive.md

     #### Reflection: Bias in STEM

     What biases have you seen or experienced in STEM or STEM higher education?

+Some examples of strategies that consider the instructor and student dimensions include:

+- **Learn about your students** interests, goals and needs through short surveys and polls throughout the semester (Tanner, 2011; Tanner 2013).
+- Create a culture where **failure is a productive and normal part of science**, rather than a judgement on students' identity [petroski2013success,simpson_failure_2017,lopatto2020facilitating,gin2018students,good2012women,koch2008women,cacciotti2015fear](@cite).
+- Incorporate interventions that make explicit the **utility value** of a course or its parts, such as asking students to reflect on how course topics are relevant to their own goals, values and interests.
+Research has found that such interventions can increase persistence in STEM, especially for students from marginalized groups (Asher et al., 2023,  Harackiewicz et al.,2016).
+- Take actions that mitigate **stereotype threat**, which occurs when individuals fear they may confirm negative stereotypes about their social group, which in turn can negatively impact their performance [Steele2002-pt](@cite).
+For instance, communicate that you believe all students can be successful as you share constructive feedback (Killpack and Melon, 2016).
+- Build your **self-awareness** of what you bring to the classroom in terms of your identities, educational experiences, and biases, and consider how this impacts your interactions with students (Dewsbury, 2020).
+- Use strategies to **mitigate biases** such as grading anonymously, using rubrics, and structuring participation to hear from a range of students rather than those who readily share ideas (Killpack and Melon, 2016; Tanner 2013).

 ## Summary of Inclusive Learning